 Where does the course go?

-The 50k and 10 mile races will embark from the same start line/finish line located at Vashon’s Bone Factory at the corner of SW 188th and 103rd SW.
-The first 1/2 mile will be dirt road, then taking runners into Island Center Forest’s Gateway Trail system.
+The 50k and 10 mile races will embark from the same start line/finish line, The first 1/4 mile will be dirt road, then taking runners into Island Center Forest’s Gateway Trail system.

 Runners will get their first exposure to the Gateway Trail – one of the newest additions to ICF’s trail system.
 Runners will briefly exit the park and navigate around the perimeter of Dragons Head Cider Farm, and then quickly re-enter the park to pass Mukai pond.

 From the 115th parking lot, all runners will exit the north end of the park and run a short paved section of 115th out to Bank Road.
 At this point, runners will cross Bank Road and run down the grass shoulder of 115th to the entrance to Fisher Pond Preserve.
 Runners will then turn west into the beautiful Fisher Pond Preserve trail system.
 Runners will circle the pond (approx. a 1-mile loop), exit the nature preserve, re-cross Bank Road and navigate south back into the Island Center Forest.

 Once back in the forest the real fun begins.
 The remainder of the loop will be on single track trail and runners will experience the majority of what Island Center Forest has to offer.
 As usual the course will be clearly marked – but runners should remain alert just the same.
-The course will basically travel the interior and perimeter of the park, ending up back at the Bone Factory, where the 10 milers will finish and the 50k runners will head back out on Gateway Trail for two more loops.
+The course will basically travel the interior and perimeter of the park, ending up back at the Start/Finish, where the 10 milers will finish and the 50k runners will head back out on Gateway Trail for two more loops.